|Cumberland Regional Board of Education |

 7.2.2 No application for personal leave shall require a statement of reason except during the month of June when reasons for request for personal days must be submitted.
 The Chief School Administrator shall have the right to deny requests for personal leave, except in the case of a subpoena, if the reason stated is deemed unsatisfactory.
 Requests for leave during the month of June shall not be arbitrarily or capriciously denied.

 Application for personal leave must be submitted to the Chief School Administrator for approval at least forty-eight (48) hours before taking such leave.
-No more than four (4) members of the Faculty nor more than two (2) of the Office Personnel will be granted personal leave on the same day.
+No more than four (4) members of the Faculty, nor more than two (2) of the Office Personnel, nor more than one (1) of the custodial personnel will be granted personal leave on the same day.

 In cases of emergency, the 48 hour notice requirement and the above limitations shall not apply.
 The necessity for any waiver of the 48 hour notice shall be stated by the employee to the Chief School Administrator who shall not, thereafter, unreasonably withhold permission for the requested personal day.
 Personal days will not be granted on the day immediately before or after a holiday recess except: